jonlpersson/ed-latimore/site/_products/repurpose-for-profit-one-post-to-rule-them-all.md

       And then how to repurpose on to different platforms to grow your audience, increase your income, and finally get in on the creator economy.
-It's not too late to get in on the multi-million dollar industry of micro-influencing to create a major impact on your life.&nbsp;&nbsp;
+It's not too late to get in on the multi-million dollar micro-influencing industry to significantly impact your life.&nbsp;&nbsp;

       Even if you're not a writer, you'll learn how to use a work with AI and a